Child care: Center based childcare

 In a childcare center, teachers focus on the physical and mental developments of their students.
 In order to have a greater understanding of the student, teachers in centers must incorporate a relationship with their students that benefits their wants and needs while pushing them toward a higher set of values.
 This type of teaching with a caring relationship will improve a student's moral and incidental learning.

-Commercial care center also known as daycares are open for set hours, and provide a standardized and regulated system of care for children.
+Commercial care center also known as daycares, are open for set hours and provide a standardized and regulated system of care for children.
 Parents may choose from a commercial care center close to their work, and some companies may even offer care at their facilities.
-A form in which parents pick the child care facility can be based on their mission statement and the objectives they find necessary to be addressed.
-Center based child care should have their mission written out and include one of the main components which is health promotion.
-These objectives should be shaped to the needs of every child and can change from one to another.
+Parents may decide the child care facility based on their mission statement and learning objectives they find necessary to be addressed.
 The child care provider must see how these objectives are most fit for the child and mend them case by case to their specific needs.
 In setting up activities for these objectives, both indoor and outdoor activities must be taken into account.
-The child must have an experience that partakes in all the different forms.
-This may then cause discussion between the parents and the caregivers.
 The parents tend to give their input on what they deem as necessary when the needs of their children may be different.
 Parents are able to communicate with the staff of these facilities because workers who speak the same native language or language of preference must be available for these conversations.